NetickNetworking/NetickDocumentation/articles/understanding-client-side-prediction/understanding-client-side-prediction.md

 Resimulation on the client only applies to:

 * Objects for which the client is the Input Source
-* Objects with `PredictionMode` set to `Everyone`, meaning all clients predict ulate them, not just the Input Source
+* Objects with `PredictionMode` set to `Everyone`, meaning all clients predict them, not just the Input Source

 For all other objects, `NetworkFixedUpdate` is executed once per tick, with no resimulation.